-- O We understand you're busy and you might feel like you can't make this a priority, but this free [virtual/in-person/ hybrid] class will help you make small changes that will have a big impact on your health.
-As your healthcare provider, was encomend about your risk for diabetes and seek to introduce you to additional resources that would support you in taking charge of your health to avoid the hassle of pills and needles that most individuals with diabetes face.
-Through the National Diabetes Prevention Program, you will have access to: - $\rightarrow$ [name of coach] from [class organization], your personal coa - $\rightarrow\,$ Other participants working towards the same goals; - $\rightarrow\,$ 26 one-hour sessions throughout the year to help keep you on track; and - ightarrow Customized tools to help your journey, like a scale
+- We understand you're busy and you might feel like you can't make this a priority, but this free [virtual/in-person/ hybrid] class will help you make small changes that will have a big impact on your health.
+As your healthcare provider, we are concerned about your risk for diabetes and seek to introduce you to additional resources that would support you in taking charge of your health to avoid the hassle of pills and needles that most individuals with diabetes face.
+Through the National Diabetes Prevention Program, you will have access to:

+- ightarrow 26 one-hour sessions throughout the year to help keep you on track; and

 The class will meet [virtual/in-person/hybrid] on [class times and cadence].
-They will also provide [list technical support or other incentives].
+They will also provide [list technical support or other incentives).
 Are you interested?

-- The class with meet [virtual/in-person/hybrid] on [class times/cadence].
-Are you interested in signing up? - ⇒ [Scenario #2 YES]: Great!
+The class with meet [virtual/in-person/hybrid] on [class times/cadence].
+Are you interested in signing up?

+- → [Scenario #2 YES]: Great!
 We are excited you will be joining the Diabetes Prevention class.
-[Sign up participant while on the phone] - → [Scenario #2 NO]: Ok, thank you for your time.
-If you'd like more time to think about it, can I follow-up with you on [date] to check in?
+[Sign up - $\rightarrow$ [Scenario #2 NO]: Ok, thank you for your time.
+If you'd like more time to think about it, can I follow-up with

-Please let me know if you have any other questions about the National Diabetes Prevention Program through Illinois CARES to Prevent Diabetes or if you know anyone who may also be interested in joining.
+Please let me know if you have any other questions about the National Diabetes Prevention Program through Illinois CARES to Prevent Diabetes or if you know anyone who may also be interested in joining